TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-table-errorincorrectresult.md

 	cloudEnvironments="public"
 />

-# Errors for table API in Azure Cosmos DB
+# Errors for Table API in Azure Cosmos DB

 Please check if you are on the latest SDK version as they get bug fixes which might resolve your issue.